glpi-project/glpi/devspaces/README.md

         /opt/config-glpi.sh

-1. We can get the needed dependencies using composer.
+1. We can get the needed dependencies using Composer.
 To do that, just run the command below inside the root folder of the repository (`/data`):

         composer install

+1. To access the running GLPI server, you can go to the port bonded on port `80` on the current DevSpace.
+To get the bonded port, please, run the following command inside a local terminal:

+        devspaces info glpi

+    * The command above will show all the information about the created DevSpace.
+There is a URLs section.
+You can copy the given URL and access it in a browser.
+    * The system will ask you to update the database.
+Please, follow the steps to update it and then you can access the system with the `glpi` user.
+The password is `glpi` also.

 1. You can also run the tests if you want:

         atoum -bf tests/bootstrap.php -mcn 1 -d tests/units/

-* **Important Note:** GLPI is a Desktop application that uses the GUI of the operational system.
-DF DevSpaces doesn't support the usage of X11 Server.
-So, it is not possible to run the built project inside the container.
+    * The test suite needs an updated database to run.
+So, please, execute the previous step (to get GLPI running) before running the tests.